SolveigBeen/SolBeen-CV-FE23/README.md

 React Router is used to obtain navigation between the views Home/ Project /Contact.
 'NavLink' is used on Nav.jsx to be able to style the links in the navigation menu.
 To improve the usabiltiy impression to highlight the active page.
+If the url is invalid, an error page is presented.

 Redux is used for global statehandling.
 It is used to set different style themes that affects the whole web-site.
 ThemeProvide.jsx together with ThemeToggler is ised for the Theme toggling.